nameless323/KiotoEngine/Codestyle.md

 ```

 #### Autos
-Use auto only with long template types, lambda function type, loops.
+Use auto only with long template types, lambda function types, loops.

 #### Comments
-Start with space and capital letter, ends with dot, space and autor name in square bracets.
+Start with a space and a capital letter, end with a dot, space, and the author's name in square brackets.

 ```cpp
 // This is comment.
 [Name]